 In 1988, Oscar Davis purchased a car containing elements of 55219 and a four-year endeavor would soon commence to make the Type 55 whole again.
 After a great deal of research, three chassis were ultimately purchased to bring this goal to reality: 55219, 55229, and 51127.
 The Bugatti Owners Club officially recognized the re-constituted car on 17 August 1993 and issued a replacement chassis plate.

 In 2008, a comprehensive mechanical and cosmetic restoration was undertaken by Leydon Restorations of Lahaska, Pennsylvania, bringing together the original components from the three cars acquired.
-While disassembled, the opportunity to further inspect the car was taken by independent Bugatti researcher David Sewell.
+While disassembled, the opportunity to further inspect the car was taken by independent Bugatti researcher David Sewell (multiple successive reports from Sewell are on file, documenting the car's painstaking reconstitution under Davis' ownership).
 He concluded the chassis frame, engine, bulkhead assembly, gearbox, and differential casing contain the stampings indicating them to be correct to chassis 55219.
 However, during the restoration parts of the engine were determined to be too worn to use and today, the car utilizes a different top crankcase and cylinder block.
 Both pieces remained in the possession of Davis and accompany the sale.

 At some point prior to Davis’ ownership, the lower crankcase had been machined, removing some of the original factory stampings.
 Luckily, assembly number 36 remained on the front left arm and matched the same assembly number found on the top crankcase which further bore the correct “11” engine number stamping, confirming the complete crankcase to be correct to chassis 55219.
 Additionally, “11” was found stamped on the upper camshaft drive housing, in addition to both the exhaust and inlet camboxes, by Sewell.